uo-ec607/lectures/14-gce/14-gce.md

 These next instructions are important, so please read carefully.

-1. Sign up for a [12-month ($300 credit) free trial](https://console.cloud.google.com/freetrial) with Google Cloud Platform.
-This requires an existing Google/Gmail account.^[If you have multiple Gmail accounts, please pay attention to which one you are using.
-(E.g. You might have two Gmail accounts, where one is your personal Gmail and the other is linked to your university email.)
-Needless to say, you'll want to make sure that you use the *same* account when setting up the gcloud utility in Step 2.
-This might all sound obvious, but it has been the primary sticking point during live tutorials, where people encounter a bunch of puzzling authentication errors simply because they aren't using a consistent account.]
-During the course of sign-up, you should [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) that will be associated with billing.
-This is purely ceremonial at present — we're using the free trial period after all — but a billable project ID is required before gaining access to the platform.
+1. Sign up for a [12-month ($300 credit) free trial](https://console.cloud.google.com/freetrial) with Google Cloud Platform (GCP).
+This requires an existing Google/Gmail account.^[If you have multiple Gmail accounts, please pick one and stick to it consistently whenever you are prompted to authenticate a new GCP service API.]
+During the course of sign-up, you'll be prompted to enter credit card details for billing purposes.
+Don't worry, you won't be charged unless/until you actively request continued access to GCP after your free trial ends.
+But a billable project ID is required before gaining access to the platform.
-2. Download and follow the installation instructions for the Google Cloud SDK command line utility, `gcloud` [here](https://cloud.google.com/sdk/).
+2. Download and follow the installation instructions for the [Google Cloud SDK](https://cloud.google.com/sdk/) command line utility, `gcloud`.
+This is how we'll connect to GCP from our local computers via the shell.

 ### R packages